 Step 7: If a processing error has indeed occurred, the corresponding correction is then sent to the card-issuing bank for re-presentation.

 Step 8: The merchant will be asked to provide the needed documentation and proof to remedy the chargeback.
 If the documentation provided is satisfactory, the claim for chargeback is denied and the customer will be charged once again for the sale.
 If the documents seem to be unsatisfactory, the chargeback amount will be provided to the customer.

 So I understand what a chargeback is, how do I avoid it?

-Avoiding chargebacks, the legality of chargebacks, and even the simple question of “does a merchant have to honor a chargeback”, are all questions that merchants ask themselves from time to time.
+Preventing chargebacks, the legality of chargebacks, and even the simple question of “does a merchant have to honor a chargeback”, are all questions that merchants ask themselves from time to time.
 Chargebacks happen across all payment processors including PayPal, Stripe and Google Checkout.
-Check back in and continue reading as Signifyd will shortly post part 2 and 3 on, ‘The Basics on Chargebacks’.
-If you have any specific questions about chargebacks or about Signifyd in general reach out to us at firstname.lastname@example.org or at email@example.com.
+Check back in and continue reading as Signifyd will shortly post part 2 and 3 on, ‘The Basics on handling chargebacks’.
+If you have any specific questions about chargebacks or about Signifyd in general reach out to us at [email protected] or at [email protected].
 Thanks for reading!